tayloraswift/swift-png/doc/rgba.md

 > Returns a copy of the instance with premultiplied alpha.
 Only available when `Sample` is `UInt16`.

+#### `var argb32:UInt32 { get }`

+> Returns the RGBA color encoded as a 32 bit unsigned integer.
+The alpha sample lives in the 8 most significant bits, followed by the red sample, the green sample, and then the blue sample.
+This value is [compatible](https://www.cairographics.org/manual/cairo-Image-Surfaces.html#cairo-format-t) with the Cairo graphics library, independent of endianess.
+Only available when `Sample` is `UInt8`.

+#### `var argb64:UInt64 { get }`

+> Returns the RGBA color encoded as a 64 bit unsigned long integer.
+The alpha sample lives in the 16 most significant bits, followed by the red sample, the green sample, and then the blue sample.
+This value is [compatible](https://www.cairographics.org/manual/cairo-Image-Surfaces.html#cairo-format-t) with the Cairo graphics library, independent of endianess.
+Only available when `Sample` is `UInt16`.

+#### `var premultiplied:`[`RGBA`](rgba.md)`<UInt16> { get }`

+> Returns a copy of the instance with premultiplied alpha.
+Only available when `Sample` is `UInt16`.

 ## Relationships

 ### Generic constraints